deepanshs/mrsimulator/docs/user_guide/signal_processing/signal_processing.rst

 .. note::

-    Convolutions in ``mrsimulator`` are preformed using the `Convolution Theorem <https://en.wikipedia.org/wiki/Convolution_theorem>`_.
+    Convolutions in ``mrsimulator`` are performed using the `Convolution Theorem <https://en.wikipedia.org/wiki/Convolution_theorem>`_.
 A spectrum is
-    Fourier transformed and apodizations are preformed in the time domain before being transformed back into the frequency domain.
+    Fourier transformed and apodizations are performed in the time domain before being transformed back into the frequency domain.

 Let's create a CSDM object and then apply the operations to visualize the results.